 The ability to run and update climate change models enables planners and designers to test the impact of different severities of climate change incidents in digital models, as well as analyse how the changing intensity and frequency of rainfall changes how towns and cities are affected.
 These models can identify bottlenecks of water and gaps which can cause surface water drainage solutions to break and fail.
-To create sponge cities, it is essential that planners and designers test these models in a digital environment to create truly integrated solutions that will stand the test of time and be refined when and where they are needed.
+To create sponge cities, it is To create sponge cities, it is essential that planners and designers test these models in a digital environment to create truly integrated solutions that will stand the test of time and be refined when and where they are needed.

-© 2025 Bentley Systems, Incorporated.
+\bigcirc 2024 Bentley Systems, Incorporated.
 Bentley and the Bentley logo are either registered or unregistered trademarks or service marks of Bentley Systems, Incorporated or one of its direct or indirect wholly owned subsidiaries.
 Other brands and product names are trademarks of their respective owners.
 709397-24